 Additional conditions can be approved by submitting a petition to the Nevada Division of Public and Behavioral Health (NDPBH).

-The Nevada Medical Marijuana Cardholders/Caregivers Program is a state registry program within the Nevada Department of Health and Human Services, Nevada Division of Public and Behavioral Health (NDPBH).
+The Nevada Medical Cannabis Cardholders/Caregivers Program is a state registry program within the Nevada Department of Health and Human Services, Nevada Division of Public and Behavioral Health (NDPBH).

-The Nevada Medical Marijuana Cardholders/Caregivers Program is a state registry program within the Nevada Department of Health and Human Services, Nevada Division of Public and Behavioral Health.
+The Nevada Medical Cannabis Cardholders/Caregivers Program is a state registry program within the Nevada Department of Health and Human Services, Nevada Division of Public and Behavioral Health.

-In order to purchase medical marijuana you must be a current cardholder or a caregiver.
+In order to purchase medical cannabis you must be a current cardholder or a caregiver.

 Yes.
-Nevada is the only state in the country that will recognize medical marijuana cards from other states.
-Patients from California, Arizona and anywhere else medical marijuana is legal will be able to shop at Nevada dispensaries while visiting.
+Nevada is the only state in the country that will recognize medical cannabis cards from other states.
+Patients from California, Arizona and anywhere else medical cannabis is legal will be able to shop at Nevada dispensaries while visiting.

 It depends on the state, and the regulations.
-Currently, Arizona, Delaware, Maine, Michigan, New Hampshire and Rhode Island allow patients from other states to use marijuana, but generally not buy it.
+Currently, Arizona, Delaware, Maine, Michigan, New Hampshire and Rhode Island allow patients from other states to use cannabis, but generally not buy it.

-The Medical Use of Marijuana law was approved by the Nevada Legislature and adopted in 2001.
+The medical use of cannabis was approved by the Nevada Legislature and adopted in 2001.

 The cards look very similar to our Nevada state driver’s licenses, including a photograph and hologram.
 Attempting to create a fake card is a felony.